Food history collection

 Soybeans, Koji, and East Asian Umami

 East Asian fermentation made legumes, grains, salt, molds, and aging vessels into concentrated flavor systems.
-Miso and gochujang connect soybeans, rice, chili peppers, and the wider history of fermented pantry staples.
+Miso, soy sauce, and gochujang connect soybeans, rice, chili peppers, and the wider history of fermented pantry staples.

 Miso